giorgioPirro/tictactoe/checklist.md

 [ ] - Annotate all private (not exposed) functions by prepending _ to their name [ ] - Better language for creating boards in helpers (something more graphical) [ ] - Separate Board into Board and Main?
+[ ] - Add fuzzy testing where possible/appropriate
+[ ] - Move custom fuzzer for Game status into helper